EdwardLu2018/LiveThesaurus/README.md

 or antonym they want, select a term, and the word turn into the selected term in the text.
 There is also an option to record voice audio, convert it into text, and manipulate the text.

+LiveThesaurus is a Term Project for the course 15-112 "Fundamentals of Programming and Computer Science" at Carnegie Mellon University.

 ## Video (https://youtu.be/QUXn-8Eoq7w):

 [![Video Link](https://github.com/EdwardLu2018/LiveThesaurus/blob/master/image-for-readme/img.png)](https://youtu.be/QUXn-8Eoq7w)